marcinkuzminski/rhodecode/README.rst

 - code review based on hg-review (when it's stable)
 - git support (when vcs can handle it)
 - other cools stuff that i can figure out
+- full text search of source codes
 - manage hg ui() per repo, add hooks settings, per repo, and not globally

 .. note::
    This software is still in beta mode.
-I don't guarantee that it'll work.
+   I don't guarantee that it'll work correctly.

 -------------